-You are a junior doctor working in A&E when you are asked to see a 54 year old gentleman who has just arrived.
-Take a history, examine the patient, suggest appropriate investigations and formulate a management plan.
+You are asked to see a 54-year-old gentleman who has just arrived in A&E. Take a history, examine the patient, suggest appropriate investigations and formulate a management plan.

 Did you have any symptoms before the collapse?